kotse/migrating-to-junit5/README.md

 For that you will need two things:
  - a "test template" method that will receive valid or invalid ticket codes as a parameter
  - a place where we get those (string values) - one of the [Sources of Arguments](https://junit.org/junit5/docs/current/user-guide/#writing-tests-parameterized-tests-sources).
 Can you guess which one?

+ You can start with two tests, one for valid and one for invalid Ticket codes.
+You just want to make sure a Ticket can be constructed.

+ You can use `Assertions.assertThrows` and `Assertions.doesNotThrow()` methods for this purpose.

 **9.3 Make one parameterized test for all valid tickets and another for all invalid ones**